mebusy/notes/dev_notes/computeGraphics.md

  - If we want to apply a scaling followed by a rotation to the point v = (x,y), we can compute either R(Sv) or (RS)v.
  - Translation is not a linear transformation.
+    - To bring translation into this framework (rotate and scale) , we do something that looks a little strange at first: Instead of representing a point in 2D as a pair of numbers (x,y), we represent it as the triple of numbers (x,y,1).
+    - It then turns out that we can then represent rotation, scaling, and translation—and hence any affine transformation—on 2D space as multiplication by a 3-by-3 matrix.
+    - The matrices that we need have a bottom row containing (0,0,1).
+Multiplying (x,y,1) by such a matrix gives a new vector (x1,y1,1).